“Nothing can calm our souls more or better prepare us for life’s challenges than time spent alone with God.” —Billy Graham

 Physical rest cannot be overemphasized for your emotional and spiritual health.
 Feeling guilty that you won’t be as productive?
 Remember, God rested after creating the world.
 Jesus slept peacefully in the middle of a violent storm (Mark 4:37–39), and He intentionally took a break from the crowds to rest, too (Matthew 14:22–23).

 >>Psalm 127:2: “It is in vain that you rise up early and go late to rest, eating the bread of anxious toil; for he gives to his beloved sleep.”

 >>Mark 6:31: “And he [Jesus] said to them [His disciples]: ‘Come away by yourselves to a desolate place and rest a while.’
 For many were coming and going, and they had no leisure even to eat.”

 4. Spend time with God.

 Pray first.
-Ask Him to reveal Himself.
+Ask the Lord to reveal Himself.
 Then open your Bible and read intentionally.

 >>James 4:8: “Draw near to God, and he will draw near to you.”

 >>1 Chronicles 16:11: “Seek the Lord and his strength; seek his presence continually!”